omprakash0224/ai_finance_controller/ARCHITECTURE.md

 ## 1. Executive Summary & Core Philosophy

-I designed and built the **AI Finance Controller** as an autonomous, enterprise-grade finance-operations pipeline to solve a problem that traditionally burns thousands of hours of manual labor: reconciling payment gateway settlements (Razorpay), bank statement clearing credits (NEFT/RTGS/IMPS), and internal accounting ledgers.
+I designed and built **FinClear AI** as an autonomous, enterprise-grade finance-operations pipeline to solve a problem that traditionally burns thousands of hours of manual labor: reconciling payment gateway settlements (Razorpay), bank statement clearing credits (NEFT/RTGS/IMPS), and internal accounting ledgers.

 As a solo developer, I operated under two non-negotiable constraints:
 1. **Zero operational overhead**: I cannot have a team of support staff manually triaging exceptions or babysitting brittle cron jobs.